 Controls Assurances ROSC rates measured monthly CSR contains a focus on decreasing time to first shock and high quality chest compressions Resuscitation training is in CSR for 2023 and was also in 2022.
-It is Measured across the Trust mandated for clinicians to attend EOC delivery of the business plan target to reduce hands on chest time Can be monitored through ProQA by 60 seconds There is a national change in the appetite to use lay responders through Continued engagement with the Good Sam and working to provide Good Sam application, allowing a trained response to rapidly attend national assurance around governance and balance of risk scene Category 2 segmentation pilot implemented on the 9 th November 2022.
+It is mandated for clinicians to attend Measured across the Trust EOC delivery of the business plan target to reduce hands on chest time by 60 seconds Can be monitored through ProQA There is a national change in the appetite to use lay responders through Good Sam application, allowing a trained response to rapidly attend scene Continued engagement with the Good Sam and working to provide national assurance around governance and balance of risk Category 2 segmentation pilot implemented on the 9 th November 2022.
 Over 18,500 cases have been validated, saving over 11900 ambulance hours.
 A recent increase in focus on referrals has seen a 5% rise in the proportion of calls with an alternative response.
-InPhase implemented for IPC auditing (as well as other non-clinical Weekly meetings with InPhase, access to building audits and audits) developing reporting
+InPhase implemented for IPC auditing (as well as other non-clinical audits) Weekly meetings with InPhase, access to building audits and developing reporting